diogoalmeidad/diogoalmeidad/README.md

 👨🏿‍🏫 I am an Adjunct Lecturer for Data Science graduate courses (Master’s and Postgraduates) at Nova IMS and Lead Lecturer at Le Wagon.

+📫 How to reach me: ealmeidadiogo@gmail.com

+😄 Pronouns: He/Him.

 <hr></hr>